softspiders/cra-ts-uilib-storybook-lerna/README.md

 # cra-ts-uilib-storybook-lerna

-Minimalistic CRA in TypeScript with UiLib and Storybook in Lerna
+Minimalistic template of CRA in TypeScript with UiLib and Storybook in Lerna

 ## Feature tags